morgner/odb17/docs/src/classes/thing.rst

 The Thing, formerly known as Object in the Object Database, renamed for the practicle reason of having a unique starting letter amongst the other code units.
+Should be renamed again, to "CNode" and so on.

+It may contain an arbitrary amount of arbitrary

+ - CAtom's (equivalent to Data Fields)
+ - CProperty's (minimal data units, multiusable)
-It may contain an arbitrary amount of arbitrary Atoms (equivalents to Data Fields), Links to other CThing's for specified CReason's as well as Backlinks to Reason'ed Link sources.
+ - Links to other CThing's for specified CReason's
+ - as well as Backlinks to Reason'ed Link sources.

-The linking CThing is responsible for ressource management.
+The linking CThing is responsible for resource management.
 It manages connections

  - from thing to thing
  - the backlink for links from itself to another thing